Table of Contents

 The duration of antibiotic use differs according to the causative organism, which can be predicted based on the patient’s age.
-Patients who are more likely to have staphylococcal, haemophilus influenzae, or streptococcus pneumoniae as the etiology of their septic arthritis should receive antibiotics for three to four weeks.
-Adolescents with gonococcal septic arthritis should receive antibiotic therapy for one week up to ten days.
+Patients who are more likely to have staphylococcal, Haemophilus influenzae, or Streptococcus pneumoniae as the etiology of their septic arthritis should receive antibiotics for three to four weeks.
+Adolescents with gonococcal septic arthritis should receive antibiotic therapy for up to ten days.

 It is clear that the patient is going to receive antibiotics for a long duration.
 Therefore, the current recommendation is to start intravenous antibiotics for few days until the patient shows good clinical improvement, and then to switch to oral antibiotics.

 The antibiotic of choice for neonates with septic arthritis is oxacillin plus gentamicin.
 Older children who most likely have staphylococcus related septic arthritis should receive oxacillin alone.
-If the child is suspted to have methicillin-resistant staphylococcus aureus, clindamycin should be used instead of oxacillin.
+If the child is suspected to have methicillin-resistant Staphylococcus aureus, clindamycin should be used instead of oxacillin.